 Right now, very few asylum seekers arrive in Denmark.
 The total number of arrivals to Europe has dropped during the last year, but not as much as in Denmark.
-First half of 2017 the total number was 315,000, and in Denmark in he same period only 1,600 were registered.
+First half of 2017 the total number was 315,000, and in Denmark in the same period only 1,600 were registered.
 Compared by inhabitants in the countries that Denmark can be compared to, it looks like this:

-ASYLUM SEEKERS PER 1 MIO INHABITANTS, 2ND QUARTER 2017, certain countries
+ASYLUM SEEKERS PER 1 MIO INHABITANTS, 2nd quarter 2017, certain countries

-APPLICATIONS AND GRANTED ASYLUM PER 1,000 INHABITANTS 2015
+APPLICATIONS AND GRANTED ASYLUM PER 1 MIO INHABITANTS 2016

 The fact that a country receives many asylum seekers is also linked to the country’s geographical location and how consistently the country takes fingerprints and registers arrivals (e.g. Italy, Greece, Malta and Hungary) and does not necessarily reflect where the asylum seekers wish to claim asylum.
-For example, many asylum seekers ended up making their asylum claim in Denmark even though they were on their way to Sweden – and even more travelled through the country without being registered.
+For example, many asylum seekers ended up making their asylum claim in Denmark in 2015-2016 even though they were on their way to Sweden – and even more travelled through the country without being registered.

-NUMBER OF ASYLUM SEEKERS IN DENMARK AND EU 2008-2015
+NUMBER OF ASYLUM SEEKERS IN DENMARK AND EU 2008-2016